Zamiell/stardew-valley/Min-Max_Guide.md

 * Create and place a Chest to the right of the elevator on the 0th floor.
 * Create and place 5 Furnaces to the left of the elevator on the 0th floor.
 * Mine all gems and ores on the way + pick up forageables.
+* In floors 1-30(?), skip over mining the white rocks in favor of the other color rocks.
+(This is because it takes two hits to destroy a white rock and one hit to destroy the other ones.)
 * If the floor is small, search it for an existing staircase before starting to kill enemies or mine rocks.
 (Do not bother to do this if the floor is medium/large, as it will be a huge waste of time.)
 * If the level is small, kill all the the enemies first.
 This will increase your chance of spawning a staircase from a rock by 4%.
 (Do not bother to do this if the floor is medium/large, as it will be a huge waste of time.)
 * In medium/large floors, it is usually better to avoid all the enemies (if possible) and only mine rocks.